Supervision Essentials for Dietitians

 StartFind a Supervisor, Resources & References

-Fiona is an Accredited Sports Dietitian and Director of The Mindful Dietitian & Body Positive Australia.
+Fiona is an Accredited Practising Dietitian and Director of The Mindful Dietitian.
 She has been practising for over 15 years primarily in the areas of eating behaviour, eating disorders, body image, sports nutrition & education/training.
-She has been integrating the Non Diet Approach into Dietetic practice for over 12 years, and is passionate about supporting Health Professionals to develop skills in understanding more about the complexities of client presentations, and how we can focus on wellbeing.
+Fiona has been actively integrating the Non Diet Approach into Dietetic practice for over 12 years, and is passionate about supporting Health Professionals to develop skills in understanding more about the complexities of client presentations, and how we can move from a focus on weight, to wellbeing.
 As an Eating Disorders specialist, Fiona has a particular interest in binge eating and finding evidence-based, compassionate ways of working with people in larger bodies.

 Fiona is also a Sports Dietitian, working with emerging professional dancers at The Australian Ballet School and host of The Mindful Dietitian Podcast.